heydar432/Web-scraping/README.md

 - **Selenium 🚗**: A tool that allows you to automate web browsers.
 Useful for scraping websites that are dynamically generated or require login credentials.
 - **Scrapy 🕷️**: A framework for web scraping.
 It offers features like support for crawling multiple websites and extracting data in different formats.
 - **Octoparse 🐙**: A visual web scraping tool that allows you to create scrapers without writing code, making it accessible for non-programmers.

-## Resources 📖

-There are many online resources available to help you learn more about web scraping in Python.
-Enhance your skills and explore the world of data extraction!